-3.6 Category 7: Attempted Theft (Excluding Attempted Theft from the Person)
+3.7 Category 7: Attempted Theft (Excluding Attempted Theft from the Person)

-- 71 Attempted theft of/from car/van - 72 Attempted theft of/from motorcycle, motor scooter or moped - 73 Other attempted theft - 79 Attempted theft falling outside survey's coverage
+- 71 Attempted theft of/from car/van

+- 72 Attempted theft of/from motorcycle, motor scooter or moped

+- 73 Other attempted theft

 There are already a number of attempted theft codes, such as 'attempted theft from the person', (code 45) and attempted housebreaking (codes 50 and 53).
 However, there may be occasions when there has been an attempted theft which do not fit into any of the above categories.
 In these situations, a Category 7 code may be required.